 - Gammon DB, Duraffour S, Rozelle DK, Hehnly H, Sharma R, Sparks ME, West CC, Chen Y, Moresco JJ, Andrei G, Connor JH, Conte D, Gundersen-Rindal DE, Marshall WL, Yates JR, Silverman N, Mello CC Elife 2014 Jun 3

 - Vaccinia virus-encoded ribonucleotide reductase subunits are differentially required for replication and pathogenesis.

 - Gammon DB, Gowrishankar B, Duraffour S, Andrei G, Upton C, Evans DH PLoS Pathog.
 2010 Jul 6 7 e1000984

-- Arbovirus Infections as a Screening Tool for the Identification of Viral Immunomodulators and Host Antiviral Factors
+- Arbovirus Infections As Screening Tools for the Identification of Viral Immunomodulators and Host Antiviral Factors.

 - Infection of Caenorhabditis elegans with Vesicular Stomatitis Virus via Microinjection.